demisto/content/Packs/IdentityRecordedFuture/Integrations/IdentityRecordedFuture/README.md

 >Malware Family: RedLine Stealer
 >
 >## Information about dumps where we found for Password 1:

 >*****
 > Stealer Malware Logs 2022-11-03, Nov 2022
 >
 >Description: This credential data was derived from stealer malware logs.
-These logs are legally obtained through proprietary methods from multiple underground sources.
-Most data is available within 48 hours after the infection.
-Refer to exfiltration date for each specific exposure.
 >Dump type: N/A
 >
 >Compromised Host